DevExpress/devextreme-documentation/concepts/05 UI Components/TreeList/10 Columns/50 Adaptability/05 Hide columns.md

 Peculiar cases to set **columnHidingEnabled** to **true**:

 * TreeList truncates a column's cell text due to its length when the column's [width](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columns/#width) is not set or set as a percentage.
-To display the full text, enable the property.
+If you need to hide columns until the full text is displayed, enable the property.

 * TreeList adds horizontal scrolling for adaptability when all columns have a fixed (columnWidth, columns[].width set in pixels) or adaptive (columnAutoWidth) widths.
-Enable the property to hide columns until the full text is displayed.
+Enable the property if you need to disable the horizontal scrolling and hide columns instead.

 [/note]